Stephen Hester: RSA Insurance

 On 4 February 2014, Hester joined RSA Insurance Group, the FTSE100 insurer, as CEO.
 The company was also experiencing a financial crisis and Hester led significant restructuring efforts, streamlining and focusing the business, raising £750 million in a rights issue and changing management whilst cutting costs.
 The insurer responded well to these changes with substantial increases in earnings, dividends and share price.
 The Company accepted an all cash bid worth £7.2 bn in June 2021 from Intact of Canada and Tryg of Denmark.
 The 52% premium was a record for the sector.

 Other appointments

 In June 2016, Hester was appointed to the board of Centrica the FTSE 100 energy Group as Senior Independent Director which he stepped down from in June 2022.

 2021 onwards

-Hester joined the Board of easyJet, the leading European airline, on 1 September 2021 becoming Chairman on 1 December 2021.
-He also was appointed Lead Independent Director of Kyndryl in November 2021.
-Kyndryl is a New York based and listed company spun off from IBM.
-It is the largest IT infrastructure provider globally.

-In April 2022 Hester joined the Board of Nordea Bank abp as Vice Chairman, and became Chairman on 1 October 2022.Nordea is the largest bank in the Nordics and the 5th largest European bank by value.
+Hester joined the board of easyJet, the European airline, on 1 September 2021, becoming chair on 1 December 2021.
+He was appointed lead independent director of Kyndryl in November 2021.
+In April 2022 Hester joined the board of Nordea Bank abp as vice chair, and became chair on 1 October 2022.